dotnetweekly/dnw-gatsby/src/newsletters/2015/38/using-new-xaml-tools-with-visual-studio-2015.md

 ---
 _id: 5a88e1adbd6dca0d5f0d25a6
-title: 'Using new XAML tools with Visual Studio 2015'
+title: "Using new XAML tools with Visual Studio 2015"
 url: 'http://www.dotnetcurry.com/visualstudio/1182/new-xaml-tools-visual-studio-2015'
 category: 5a88e1adbd6dca0d5f0d25a6
 slug: 'using-new-xaml-tools-with-visual-studio-2015'